Baba Keno Chakor

-Baba Keno Chakor (Bengali: বাবা কেন চাকর) is 1997 Bangladeshi family drama film.
+Baba Keno Chakor (Bengali: বাবা কেন চাকর) is a 1997 Bangladeshi family drama film.
 It is directed, screenplay and produced by Abdur Razzak under the banner of his Rajlakkhi Production with story and dialogue by Zaman Akhter.
-It features Abdur Razzak and Dolly Johur in the lead roles.
-And Amit Hasan, Anjuman Ara Shilpi, Bapparaj, Kajol and Mithun played in supporting roles.
+It features Abdur Razzak and Dolly Johur in the lead roles and Amit Hasan, Anjuman Ara Shilpi, Bapparaj, Kajol and Mithun played in supporting roles.
 The song "Amar Moto Eto Shukhi Noyto Karo Jibon" sung by Khalid Hasan Milu from the film is considered to be one of the best songs of Razzak's career.

 Synopsis

 The family reality of a father's last age is shown in the film.
 The carelessness of the elder son and his wife, the responsibility of the younger son.
 Realistic aspects including the death of the wife are included in the film.